gaussian/permissible/README.md

 features come in.

-## Feature 2: Simple permissions assignment using "root" models
+## Feature 2: Simple, role-based permissions assignment using "root" models (RBAC)

 The `permissible` library can also help automatically assign permissions based on certain "root" models.
 The root model is the model we should check permissions